Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-10-31-Week 3 Talk Slides.md

 # Delete this line in your new post:
 # include_on_search : false
 ---
-The slides for Dr Susana Gomes' talk, *Mean Curvature Flow with Generic Initial Data*, can be found at the link below:
+The slides for Dr Felix Schulze's talk, *Mean Curvature Flow with Generic Initial Data*, can be found at the link below:

 # [Mean Curvature Flow Slides](<../assets/talks/2024-2025/Term 1 Week 3 - Mean Curvature Flow.pdf>)